 The most critical component of adopting a better cybersecurity position is getting buy-in from across the business.
 Responsibility for cybersecurity falls with everyone who uses a computer, writes an email, or has a mobile device.
 There needs to be a commitment throughout the organisation, otherwise there will always be a risk of exposure.

-For an assessment of your current cybersecurity practices, request a technical review below.
+For an assessment of your current cybersecurity practices, request a consultation below.